-Having served as SORAAAD’s primary sponsor since 2014, as of 2017, The University of Regina Religion Department is now the official institutional center for SORAAAD’s activities.
+Having served as SORAAAD’s primary sponsor since 2014, as of 2017, The University of Regina Religion Department, newly renamed the Department of Gender, Religion, and Critical Studies, is now the official institutional center for SORAAAD’s activities.
 This alliance has been designed to sustain the innovation of research design, proliferate techniques, and further the immediate integration of findings into the training of graduate students and undergraduate curriculum.
 The Religion Department at the University offers an undergraduate religion major, and an MA program.

 The Department of Religious Studies offers courses on all of the major religious traditions, on current issues, and on academic approaches to religious phenomena.
 The essential goal of these courses is to offer students the opportunity to critically examine the realm of the religious in its varied manifestations and to illuminate some of the perennial issues about life and human destiny.